beseven/dev_runner/README.md

 ## Optional tools for debugging:

-* For the Profiles and Pharmacy Finder stack when using MongoDB, you can use [Robomongo](https://robomongo.org/) for visualising the info.
+* For the Profiles and Pharmacy Finder stack when using MongoDB, you can use [Robomongo](https://robomongo.org/) a free GUI client for visualising the info.
+Connect to the MongoDB instance from a MongoDB client on `localhost:27017`.

 * For the GP Finder an alternative to using `curl` for ES config, querying and also for visualisation is [kibana](https://www.elastic.co/products/kibana).
   For the latest version go [here](https://www.elastic.co/guide/en/kibana/current/install.html) or your OS package manager.